 Advancements in smart technologies and their integration in the building sector allow buildings to consume, produce, store and supply energy, and to contribute to a more flexible and efficient energy system, by enhancing the integration of energy efficiency, renewable energy, and distributed resources.
 The smartness of a building refers to its ability to sense, interpret, communicate and actively respond in an efficient manner to changing conditions in relation to the operation of technical building systems, the external environment, and the demands of building occupants.
 In 2018, the EPBD was revised to further promote smart building technologies and particularly to include the establishment of the "Smart Readiness Indicator" (SRI) as an optional common EU instrument.
 The SRI is an instrument designed to assess the ability of buildings (or building units) to perform three discrete functionalities.
-These functionalities include the adaptation of building overall in-use performance, and the adaptation of its operation in reaction to signals from the grid.
+These functionalities include the adaptation of building's operation to the needs of the occupant, the optimisation of energy efficiency and overall in-use performance, and the adaptation of its operation in reaction to signals from the grid.
 This indicator is expected to raise awareness among building owners and occupants regarding the benefits of building automation, monitoring and control of technical building systems, as well as provide occupants with confidence in the actual savings resulting from the implementation of these advanced features.